stinsonga/elpa-mirror/packages/all-readme.txt

 Some limitations:

 - Undo in the *All* buffer is an ordinary change in the original.
-- Changes to the original buffer is not reflected in the *All* buffer.
+- Changes to the original buffer are not reflected in the *All* buffer.
 - A single change in the *All* buffer must be limited to a single match.

-Requires GNU Emacs 19.23 or later.